SebastianKrog/advent2024/README.md

 Advent of Code (AoC) 2024

+My first AoC.
 Learning/practicing with R and tidyverse.